duffee/Mojolicious_session_example/docs/LDAP.md

 ```

-# Future Work
+# Next Step

-This tutorial finishes here, but if you're serious about security, you will start
+If you're serious about security, you will start
 to consider logging access to your app.
 There are a number of blogs and pages that
 will get you going with logging.
 Perhaps the quickest is
 [Mojolicious::Plugin::AccessLog](https://metacpan.org/pod/Mojolicious::Plugin::AccessLog),